Top productivity resources on the Internet

 🔹 Great for: bringing new ideas to life, interviews from top leaders, and practical ways to lead a team more effectively

 If you see yourself as more creative than organized, you may enjoy this podcast.
 Its mission is to help creative people do brilliant work, have better ideas, collaborate seamlessly, and thrive under pressure.

-Every episode, he deconstructs world-class performers from many different areas (investing, sports, business, art, etc.) to extract the tactics, tools, and routines you can use.
+In each episode, he deconstructs world-class performers from many different areas (investing, sports, business, art, etc.) such as Hugh Jackman, Maria Sharapova, LeBron James, and 500+ more to extract the tactics, tools, and routines you can use.
 This includes books, morning routines, exercise habits, time-management tricks, and much more.

 He also shares his own life experiments (Newsweek even called him “the world’s best human guinea pig.”)